ajoz/ajoz.github.io/_drafts/2014-07-31-android-indie-game-dev.markdown

 So what's next?
 You need to learn and explore a lot.
 Read about other games, what technologies they used and how they were designed.
 Game design is a broad topic, there are alot of phenomenal literature out there that is covering this topic.
 A good starting book would be: "Rules of Play - Game Design Fundamentals" by Katie Salen and Erric Zimmerman.

 And of course Good Luck!

+[^1]: Monetization is well known term, used way before the context of gaming.